tfjmp/website/content/post/phd-proposal/index.md

 reproduce their content.
 You should summarize them briefly in a self-contained way.

+You should also consider listing talks you have given, internships or any other relevant activities.

 ## Research Proposal

 You should build from your proposal summary and discuss how you are planning to